JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-setup.md

 To make sure everything works as expected, install and run the KDoctor tool:

 > KDoctor works on macOS only.
+If you use a different operating system, skip this step.
 >
 {type="note"}